darqos/darqos/doc/roadmap.rst

       * JSON?
       * Binary (struct)
       * Something else?
 GPB, Cap'n'proto, Avro, etc?
       * Does it need an IDL?
+Probably?

   * Do we need object/service activation?